Berlin-Pankow station: Berlin U-Bahn

-Since 1930, when the northern terminus of the U2 U-Bahn line was extended to nearby Pankow (Vinetastraße), an extension towards the Berlin Pankow station had been planned, but no work was carried out.
-In October 1997, the "underground station Pankow" was renamed to Vinetastraße.
+When the northern terminus of the U2 U-Bahn line was extended to nearby Pankow (Vinetastraße) in 1930, an extension towards the Berlin Pankow station had been planned to follow.
+However, no work was completed.
+In October 1997, the "underground station Pankow" was renamed to Vinetastraße to more precisely reflect its location in light of the start of construction on the extension to the Pankow railway station.
 The new terminus was opened on 16 September 2000.
 The next extension(s) possible after the Pankow will be Pankow Kirche, Ossietzkyplatz and Rosenthaler Weg; these plans have all been considered since June 2003.

 The possibility of extending the line to Niederschönhausen was first considered in 1957, and was kept on the drawing board when Berlin was divided into East Berlin and West Berlin, in 1961.
 The city of Berlin had given the green light to build Pankow station only that is connected to the Berlin S-Bahn on 7 November 1987.

+Proposed Depot

+A train storage depot for the U2 route had long been proposed for an area just to the south of the existing station.
+Designs called for a four-track extension to the north of the Vinetastraße station, with the inner two tracks acting as yard leads and the outer two serving as revenue trackage for the proposed extension towards Pankow.
+In 1986 ministerial approval was granted and construction began in 1990, but German reunification put the plan on hold due to a review of infrastructure projects in the now-united city.
+When construction on the extension to Pankow resumed in 1997, the storage depot was not included and the concept has since been abandoned due to reunification allowing access to other storage yards elsewhere on the U-Bahn network.